changeworld/azure-docs.ja-jp/articles/partner-twilio-java-how-to-use-voice-sms.md

         <Say>Hello World</Say>
     </Response>

-次の JSP ページでは、複数の言葉と間合いのポーズを含む TwiML 応答が返され、Twilio API バージョンと Azure ロール名に関する情報が読み上げられます。
+The following JSP page results in a TwiML response that says some text, has several pauses, and says information about the Twilio API version and the Azure role name.

     <%@ page contentType="text/xml" %>